 John Haydon, a digital marketing expert recently featured on a Rally & Engage podcast, states “Taking full advantage of a Facebook page is really about viewing it as a tool, like a stethoscope.
 We’re publishing stories, conversation starters, news…” Using Facebook as a tool will keep your nonprofit relevant and help you avoid any decrease in visibility due to the algorithm change.

-What can you do to adapt to the Facebook’s News Feed changes?
+What can you do to adapt to Facebook’s News Feed changes?
 Start by learning about the News Feed changes and then adapt your social media strategy accordingly.

 2 Changes That Will Impact Your Nonprofit